wso2/docs-is/en/docs/references/concepts/introduction-to-multitenancy.md

 -   Only the super tenant can modify its own configuration.
 In addition, it can add, view, and delete tenants.
--   When a tenant logs into the system, it can only access artifacts deployed under its own configuration.
+-   When a tenant logs in to the system, it can only access artifacts deployed under its own configuration.
 One tenant cannot manipulate the code of another tenant.
 -   The super admin or tenant admin can add userstores to their own